sjohann81/trm/README.md

 ## Toolchain

 There are two versions of the toolchain, being one in the Python programming language and the other in Java.
 The Python version consists of two programs: an assembler (assemble.py) and a simulator (simulator.py) and both programs read and write to stdin and from stdout.
 The Java version is more complete, as is composed by an assembler and a simulator with a debugger.
+This version can be used in the command line or with a graphics interface.
+The GUI version includes a simple text editor, the assembler and simulator integrated, along with extended debugging features.
 To run an example, just launch the programs:

 ```
 $ python3 python/assemble.py example/01.add.s > 01-add.txt